 - Rental Regulations: From 2026, all new tenancies in England and Wales require a minimum EPC rating of C. Landlords face penalties up to £30,000 for non-compliance.
 Solar panels offer a cost-effective path to meeting this requirement.

 - Property Value: Homes with higher EPC ratings command a premium.
-Properties rated A or B sell for at least 14% more than lower-rated equivalents, according to Mortgage Advice Bureau analysis.
+Properties rated A or B sell for at least 14% more than lower-rated equivalents, according to Rightmove analysis.
 Improving from F/G to C could add nearly 20% to property value.

 Direct Property Value Increase